On the fence about your onboarding process?

 3. Your onboarding is getting rusty…or worse.
 Dusty!

 It’s not enough to simply spend on crafting a great onboarding process.
-Times change, and processes that were once state-of-the-art, clean and simple three years ago age.
+Times change, and processes that were once state-of-the-art, clean and simple three years ago age are outdated and obsolete now.
 Updating your onboarding process is a constant endeavor, and you’re not alone in the sustained improvements: 71% of companies in a recent survey say they’re in the process of updating their onboarding.
 Take a look at your onboarding process every once and awhile.
 Better yet, go through it yourself.
 Notice any pain points?
 It’s probably time to address them.

-4. Even your executives notice the new employee onboarding process problems.
+4. Even your executives notice the onboarding process problems.

 You know the old stereotypes about executives: they’re out of touch.
 Although they might sit in the corner office, they have a good understanding of how the onboarding process affects the recruitment strategy and their business outputs.
-Fewer than one-third of executives like their company onboarding; so if they say your onboarding needs to be reassessed, it probably does.
+In 2018, that myth was dispelled quickly.
+Of the 400 CEOs surveyed, a meager 38% of executives hired externally and 28% of executives hired internally “felt they were fully prepared for their new roles.”
+When your executive leaders say it’s time your organization’s onboarding process was reassessed and remodeled.

 They’ve been through the onboarding process (either the scanty one you have in place or the simple employee handbook you gave them) and despite what you thought was a good fit, they continue to leave the company.
 Before you call a meeting to address this important issue, make sure you take a look at your new employee onboarding program.
 Getting a new hire up to speed means a short-term sacrifice in productivity.

-What causes new hires to leave?
-According to a recent survey, 53% of workers who quit their job within the first six months mentioned “review and feedback of early contributions” as one of the main reasons they left.
-So if your new hires seem excited for the job initially then quickly fall off, you may want to look into extending your onboarding program past the first week.
+Absolutely, it is.
+According to a recent survey, 53% of workers who quit their job within the first six months cited “review and feedback of early contributions” as one of the main reasons they decided to leave the company.
+So be aware: if your new hires seem excited for the job initially then quickly fall off, you may want to look into extending your onboarding program past just the first week.
+In fact, you may want to reconsider your onboarding program altogether if it falls short.